thingbound/discovery/README.md

 // Listen to events as with the main discovery instance filtered.onAvailable(service => ...);

-// Remember to destroy the view if no longer needed filtered.destroy();
+// Destroy the filtered view and its parent await filtered.destroy();

+// Alternative to destroy - release the view, but do not destroy the parent await filtered.release();
 ```

+### Mapping services into more specific types

 Similar to filtering it is possible to map services into another object, as long
 as the mapped object contains an identifier: